 Quick win: Before applying to any European role, run your CV through an AI CV optimizer to instantly identify keyword gaps, formatting issues, and missing sections that ATS systems penalise.

 Most European companies use automated screening.
-Learn how to structure your CV so the robots pass it to a human.
+Learn how to structure your CV so the algorithms pass it to a human recruiter.

 Photos, date formats, personal statements — what's standard in Lagos can be a red flag in London or Amsterdam.